jabepi/Gimnasio/README.md

 # Gimnasio
 #EN
 FitYou web page was developed to approach information about physical exercise, trainers, and meals to users who may or may not be subscripted.
-This whole created in cooperation with Martin Campos Zamora.
+This whole project was created in cooperation with Martin Campos Zamora.
 Technical and use related information can be found on the INFO.pdf file.

 #ES
 FitYou es una página web que aporta información a usuarios, con o sin registro en ella, acerca de ejerccios, entrenamientos y comidas.
 La